EvanDotPro/Sslurp/README.md

 ## Introduction

+**WARNING:** This library is currently undergoing review and should not yet be considered stable or secure.
+Proceed with caution...

-Unforunately, dealing with SSL properly in PHP is a pain in the ass.
+Dealing with SSL properly in PHP is a pain in the ass.
 Sslurp aims to make it suck less.
 Sslurp can be used as a stand-alone library or a ZF2 module.